watts-kit/watts_plugin_rcauth/README.md

 Watts.

 The ``` service.RCauth_plugin.cmd ``` entries should point to the
-capilot.py file of where you placed the git checkout.
+rcauth.py file of where you placed the git checkout.

 The non-self-explanatory stuff is as follows:

-- plugin.rcauth_op_entry: This points to a WaTTS openid section that is named "ca_pilot" in our case.
+- plugin.rcauth_op_entry: This points to a WaTTS openid section that is named "rcauth_plugin" in our case.
 - client_id and client_secret_key hold the same information that is reqpeated in the openid section.
 This is because they also need to be accessible from the plugin.